In this video, I wanted to explain what to do if you are experiencing neck strain or neck pain when doing the squat.

 It is a good cue and feedback in order to keep that head in a good alignment.
 Having the head in good alignment decreases the stress on the neck and decreases the risk of neck pain when it comes to doing the squat.

 Now, I can’t take credit for that cuing.
 I saw that in a Facebook Q and A page that Dean Somerset had done.
-If you don’t know who Dean Somerset is, make sure to search on internet as he has a great blog and an awesome Facebook Q and A page.
+If you don’t know who Dean Somerset is, make sure to search the internet as he has a great blog and an awesome Facebook Q and A page.
 Also, you can check on some of his work at the Muscle Imbalances Revealed series.
 He participated and contributed to the Lower Body Edition and in the Upper Body Edition.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that there’s an article, an interview, or a video that will help you overcome your injury or pain.